Homepage of the site 'What to do with your life?'

 4. Implement it.

-The illusion of altruism, empathy and compassion
+The illusion of altruism, empathy, and compassion

 Methodology

 In this document, we have chosen 'problem solving' as the only element of human nature to retain at the cultural level.
-This may seem arbitrary; why not have chosen for example the arts?
+This may seem arbitrary; why not have chosen, for example, the arts?

 This choice is an axiom, in the mathematical sense of the term.
-We posit a second one on this site, at the level of the question 'What is the purpose of life?' by answering 'collective happiness'.
-As in mathematics, the solidity of an axiom does not rest on the fact that it is proven, but on the fact that it allows for long developments without contradiction.
+We posit a second on this site, at the level of the question 'What is the purpose of life?' by answering 'collective happiness'.
+As in mathematics, the solidity of an axiom does not rest on the fact that it is proven, but on the fact that it allows long developments without contradiction.

 Synthesis